vnkazna/container_monitor/README.md

 - `GitLab: Open current project on GitLab`
 - `GitLab: Create new issue on current project`
 - `GitLab: Create new merge request on current project` - Open the merge request page to create a merge request.

+Commands this extension extends/integrates with:

+- `Git: Clone` - Search for and clone projects for every GitLab instance you set up.
+[Read more](#git-extension-integration), [Official Documentation](https://code.visualstudio.com/docs/editor/versioncontrol#_cloning-a-repository)
+- `Git: Add Remote...` - Add existing projects as remote from every GitLab instance you set up.

 ### Other features